 3. When the UE sends a NAS message to request a single-access PDU session and the UE supports MA-PDU sessions, the UE includes an "MA-PDU capability" indication in the NAS message.
 This indication may be used by the network to establish a multi-access PDU session, instead of the requested single-access PDU session, as specified in clause 6.2.4.

+x.
+UE determines to establish MA-PDU Session based on MA-PDU Session Indication in URSP.

+y.
+When UE moves from EPS to 5GS, UE needs to update its MA-PDU Session Capability to SMF in the case of Interworking.
+SMF may use this UE capability to determine whether to establish MA-PDU Session to UE.

 Policy for ATSSS Control

 4. During the establishment of a MA-PDU session, the PCF may create PCC rules that contain information for controlling the traffic steering across multiple accesses used by a MA-PDU session.
 In addition to the existing information in the PCC rule such as QoS and charging information, these rules as described in solution#13, also specify how the packets matching the service data flows template of the PCC rule should be routed across the 3GPP and non-3GPP accesses.